pnanez/HyEQ_Toolbox/README.md

 4. Restart Matlab.
 5. Check that the HyEQ Toolbox is uninstalled by running `which('HyEQsolver')`.
 The output should be `'HyEQsolver' not found.`

-## How to Install the Toolbox
+## How to Install the Toolbox v3.0

-In order to install the HyEQ Toolbox, MATLAB R2014b or newer is required.
+In order to install the HyEQ Toolbox v3.0, MATLAB R2014b or newer is required.

 ### On MATLAB R2016a and later
 The HyEQ Toolbox can be installed through the MATLAB Add-on Manager.